tomatolog/manticore/docs/5_searching/grouping_clustering_search_results.rst

 forum posts by author; etc.

-In theory, this could be performed by doing only the full-text search in Sphinx and then using found IDs to group on SQL server side.
+In theory, this could be performed by doing only the full-text search in Manticore and then using found IDs to group on SQL server side.
 However, in practice doing this with a big result set (10K-10M matches) would typically kill performance.

-To avoid that, Sphinx offers so-called grouping mode.
+To avoid that, Manticore offers so-called grouping mode.
 It is enabled with SetGroupBy() API call.
 When grouping, all matches are assigned to different groups based on group-by value.
 This value is computed from specified attribute using one of the following built-in functions: